streetmix/streetmix/docs/technical/installing-streetmix.rst

 3. Install `Node.js`_.
 The site should detect your system and provide you with the correct install executable, but you may download a specific package at http://nodejs.org/download/ (e.g. Windows 64-bit installer).
 In production, Streetmix uses the latest “Active LTS” release.
 Locally, you should be able to use any version of Node.js in the “Current” or “Active” state.

-4. Install PostgreSQL.You can `download Windows packages here <https://www.postgresql.org/download/windows/>`.
+4. Install PostgreSQL.
+You can `download Windows packages here <https://www.postgresql.org/download/windows/>`_.

 Clone and install Streetmix